verdaux/BookNotes/Phrases/Insults.md

 - [ ] I can explain it to you but unfortunately I can't understand it for you.
 - [ ] I've been called worse by better people.
 - [ ] You owe an apology to every tree for the oxygen you breathe.
+- [ ] I could agree with you but then we'd both be wrong.